-Several of Europe’s leading ETF issuers have joined forces for the launch of a consolidated trading data feed amid the success of the Markets in Financial Instruments Directive II (MiFID II).
+Several of Europe’s leading ETF issuers have joined forces for the launch of a consolidated trading data field amid the success of the Markets in Financial Instruments Directive II (MiFID II).

 The MiFID II was introduced earlier this year and has meant improved transparency and liquidity for the ETF market.
 This is due to the necessity of declaring ETF trades both on and off-exchanges.

-Bloomberg has released an ETF Aggregate Volume feed which incorporates over-the-counter (OTC) trades – also known as off-exchange trades – as well as trades through exchanges such as the London Stock Exchange.
-Whilst the introduction of MiFID II has improved transparency of the ETF market, there is still a demand to make the data more accessible for investors which Bloomberg’s data feed hopes to resolve.
+Bloomberg has released an ETF Aggregate Volume field which incorporates over-the-counter (OTC) trades – also known as off-exchange trades – as well as trades through exchanges such as the London Stock Exchange.

 The service covers all European listed ETPs over the last 90-days, providing data from across exchanges and OTC venues.
 Updating daily, it is led by the ETF issuer and trading community, consisting of ETF giants Invesco, iShares, SPDR and DWS.